The first rule for any investor is to diversify their portfolio. Even if you are just starting out, the websites you build are your portfolio.

 What is Adsense and how is it used?

-You have to apply for the Adsense program which has certain policies in place that you’ll need to adhere to before getting approved.
+You have to apply for the Adsense program, which has certain policies in place that you’ll need to adhere to before getting approved.
 Once you are approved for the program, it’s as simple as placing the ad code on your website.
-Once you start getting some traffic and some clicks, you’ll start making some money and your first payout will happen when you hit $100.00 plus in your Adsense account.
+Once you start getting some traffic and some clicks, you’ll start making some money and your first payout will happen when you hit $100+ in your Adsense account.

 If you are new to internet marketing, this all probably sounds great.
-But if you have some experience, you probably know that it’s wise to incorporate different types of monetization strategies.
+But if you have some experience, you probably know that it’s wise to incorporate different types of monetization strategies into your website.
 Not only is diversification good for risk aversion, but it’s also good to test which advertising programs may work the best with your audience.

 Some networks may pay out more than others over the long haul, so it’s important to test which offers yield you the highest profit margins.
-Let’s take a look at some of our favorite options.
+Let’s take a look at some of our favorite Google Ads alternatives.

-The Top 9 Adsense Alternatives for Niche Sites:
+The Top 10 Adsense Alternatives for Niche Sites

 Not all networks work well with every niche and not all networks pay out the same amount of income over time.
 It’s important to test which ones work best.
-The 9 alternatives we look at below are some of the best alternatives we have used when looking at options to diversify from Adsense.
+The 10 alternatives below are some of the best Adsense alternatives you have when looking at options to diversify your monetization.

-We’ve already touched on the Amazon Associates program earlier in this article and with good reason.
-This case study started a new era of Niche websites that people began deriving income from when we first went live with Niche Site Project 1.
+We’ve already touched on the Amazon Associates program earlier in this article and for good reason.
+This case study started a new era of niche websites that people began deriving income from when we first went live with Niche Site Project 1.

 What I like: